 The arrival of spring gives us all an opportunity to refresh ourselves and our homes and wipe away the winter months.
 There's nothing better than a good spring clean to clear out the cobwebs, open a few windows and let the fresh air in.
 Many of us have been relying on our HVAC units over the winter to keep us warm, however, springtime is the point of crossover where we will be wanting the opposite from our systems, so now is the perfect time to give it a little TLC.

 Here's a spring checklist for your HVAC system, that will have you ready for the warmer months ahead.

 We can't stress enough the importance of changing your air filters as this prevents the build-up of collected dust and dirt.
 This build-up can cause blockages, which over time could end up costing you money to repair and also using up more energy to run the unit efficiently.
 How often you change your filter, will, of course, depend on the type of filter that you have.
 So you should check your operations manual for recommendations.

 Always call upon a professional to carry out a maintenance check on your system.
-HVAC contractors will ensure that your system is ready, reliable and safe for the months ahead.
+Residential HVAC contractors will ensure that your system is ready, reliable and safe for the months ahead.
 This will involve a number of technical performance tune-up procedures.